 The Company's policy is to publish the disclosures required on an annual basis.
 The frequency of disclosure will be reviewed should there be a material change in approach used for the calculation of capital, business structure or regulatory requirements.

 Location of publication

-The Company's market disclosures are published on the Company's official website www.cy.efgl.com
+The Disclosures & Market Discipline Report is published on the Company's official website www.cy.efgl.com.

 Verification